The EU Air Safety List

-To consult the list of banned airlines, you can download the document below (full list) or search on this site by clicking on the button 'Search banned airlines'.
+To consult the list of banned airlines, you can download the full list of banned airlines or search on this website by clicking on the button 'Search banned airlines'.

+The EU Air Safety List actually contains two lists.
 The first list (Annex A) includes all airlines banned from operating in Europe.
-The second list (Annex B) includes airlines which are restricted to operating in Europe under specific conditions.
-Both lists are updated regularly and published in the Official Journal of the European Union .
+The second list (Annex B) includes airlines that are restricted from operating under certain conditions in Europe.
+Both lists are updated regularly and published in the Official Journal of the European Union.
 Before taking any action based on the information in these lists, all users should ensure they have the latest version.

 - The EU Safety List (i.e. "Community list of air carriers which are subject to an operating ban within the Community") is a list of airlines which the European Commission, pursuant to Regulation (EC) No 2111/2005 of the European Parliament and the Council of 14 December 2005 on the establishment of a Community list of air carriers subject to an operating ban within the Community and on informing air transport passengers of the identity of the operating air carrier and on the basis of the advice of the EU Air Safety Committee, decided to subject to either a complete or a partial operating ban within the European Union, for failure to adhere to the applicable international safety standards.